Roskva-git/deepxplain/notes/deepxplain_notes.md

 **Emoji removal**
 Emoji characters were replaced with whitespace and multiple consecutive spaces were normalized to single spaces to maintain text structure while ensuring SHAP tokenization compatibility.

+**Bias**
+- Machine learning models, like anything that is man-made, can be susceptible to bias in a number of ways
+- Some types of bias include reporting bias (is our dataset representative?),
+- **Historical bias:** I’m not sure if this is relevant, but a number of articles claim that we have seen an increase in hate speech online over the past decade.
+Purely anecdotal: I was a teenager in the early/mid 2000s and spent a great deal of time online, I’m not quite sure hate speech has reached a new level since then.
+Rather, I think it’s a persistent problem we need to combat, and that we now have a chance to develop the necessary tools.
+While technology is advancing at a rapid speed, we also have protection by the law.
+GDPR states that we have the right to meaningful information about the logic involved in the existence of automated decision-making (General Data Protection Regulation, 2016, art.
+15(1)(h)).
+What we want to achieve is both hate speech detection without discriminating against minorities, and also the creation of valid rationales to explain the process of the decision making, to protect the individual’s right to understand what is happening.

 ## Hate speech

 **What is the definition of hate speech?** Is there a difference between hate speech and offensive language?

+There is no single, consistent hate speech definition across the board.
+Article 20, paragraph 2 of the International Covenant on Civil and Political Rights (ICCPR) states that “any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence shall be prohibited by law.
+When we are working with hate speech detection, it is important to discriminate between what is hate speech and what is simply offensive language.
+Offensive language can refer to any expression, such as profanity, insults, or vulgarity, that is likely to cause offense or discomfort, regardless of intent or target.
+Unlike hate speech, it does not necessarily involve attacks on individuals or groups based on intrinsic characteristics, nor does it inherently aim to incite hatred or discrimination.

 Introducing the HateXplain dataset, with a mission to reduce unintended bias toward communities who are targets of hate speech, by incorporating human rationales behind hate speech classification (Mathew et al., 2021)